 I am a big believer in the couple deciding TOGETHER who they would like in the delivery room.

-To me, it is obvious that the wife’s opinion might have a little more weight than the husband’s, but if he is adamant that no one else is in the room — then that’s something you should really discuss.
+To me, it is obvious that the pregnant person’s opinion might have a little more weight than the husband’s, but if he is adamant that no one else is in the room — then that’s something you should really discuss.

-- Will the moment turn into her or you (even if only in your mind) — like, will it be ALL ABOUT HER?
+- Will the moment turn into her (even if only in your mind) — like, will it be ALL ABOUT HER?

 - Is this a moment you want to share with her?

-In retrospect, I sort of wish she had been there, so she’d always have that memory, but it is what it is at this point. 🙂
+In retrospect, I sort of wish she had been there for the actual birth, so she’d always have that memory, but it is what it is at this point. 🙂

 Related Post: Labor predictor